Wr0ngName/linux-g13-driver/README.md

 Go to the directory where you unzipped your download type "make"

 = Running Application =
 Run the config tool first!
-﻿  In a command prompt go to the directory where you unzipped your download ﻿  and type "java -jar Linux-G13-GUI.jar"
-﻿  This will bring up the UI and create the initial files needed for your driver.
+In a command prompt go to the directory where you unzipped your downloadand type "java -jar Linux-G13-GUI.jar" This will bring up the UI and create the initial files needed for your driver.
-﻿  All config files are saved in $(HOME)/.g13
+All config files are saved in $(HOME)/.g13

 Run the driver
-﻿  In a command prompt go to the directory where you unzipped your download ﻿  and type "sudo ./G13-Linux-Driver"
+In a command prompt go to the directory where you unzipped your download and type "sudo ./G13-Linux-Driver"

 If you are configuring the application while the driver is running, the driver will not pick up changes unless you select a different bindings set or you can restart